 Virtual Presentation Broadcast - It’s an info session without the associated costs of travel!
 Company representatives present a session/webinar from their own computer, which is broadcast in the Career Center’s conference room to an audience of students.

 For employers who have already created webinars or seminars and broadcast through their own site, we can arrange student viewing and promotions (no fee).
 For employers interested in this option that do not have previously established webinars or presentations, we can work with you to find a user-friendly platform (cost varies by product).

 Students often connect with employers in various ways.
 We offer the following suggestions to enhance the success of your session.

-- Email Promotions—We will include your session in our weekly email newsletter to students and are happy to do additional promotion to specialty majors and students groups depending on your area(s) of interest.
+Email Promotions—We will include your session in our monthly promotions to students and are happy to do additional promotion to specialty majors and students groups depending on your area(s) of interest.
 Depending on email distribution, we may be able to send invitations to specific student populations based on your needs.

-- Fliers and Posters—The Career Center can create a basic poster for your event.
+Fliers and Posters—The Greene Center can create a basic poster for your event.
 You can also send us your own posters to be put up on campus (maximum of 30).
 Please send branded posters two weeks in advance of your session.